-CEDF is an independent, nonprofit, mission-driven Connecticut small business lender.
-We provide loans primarily in low-to-moderate income communities and predominantly to low-to-moderate business owners who are not able to obtain traditional bank financing.
+The Community Economic Development Fund is a mission-driven, 501(c)(3), Connecticut economic development organization.
+We provide loans primarily in low-to-moderate income communities and predominantly to low-to-moderate business owners who are not able to obtain bank financing.

 Business Advisory Services

 CEDF Business Advisors serve our borrowers as coaches and relationship managers to help foster business growth and reduce risk of business closure.
-Regular contact with the business advisor is a condition of all CEDF lending.
+Regular contact with the Business Advisor is a condition of all CEDF borrowing.

 The CEDF Business Education Center offers learning in a variety of formats.
-As our clients have shown a preference for formats that don’t require time away from their businesses, we’ve begun planning for delivery of programming in alternative formats, such as webinar, teleconference and online courses.
+As our clients have shown a preference for formats that don’t require time away from their businesses, we expanded our offerings to include frequent webinars, online courses, video tutorials and replays of programming.

 Our workshops offer in-depth, hands-on training, primarily in financial-related subjects taught by experts.
 Focused seminars combine useful content with peer interaction and networking opportunities.
 Workshops and seminars are offered at the CEDF offices in Meriden and periodically across the state.